ashwindcruz/ashwindcruz.github.io/_posts/2019-06-19-culture-series.md

 These snippets are just some of the great writing Ian has to offer.
 I'll end this summary with one of his funnier quotes:

->> Emphatize with stupidity and you're halfway to thinking like an idiot.
+>> Empathize with stupidity and you're halfway to thinking like an idiot.

 ### The Player of Games
 This was my introduction to the Culture series and it was a fun starting point.
 I did get a little lost at points.
 Banks throws you right into the universe with scarce an explanation of what is going on.
 What are Minds and Drones?
 What are their capabilities?
 What's the Culture about?
 Even if I had read Consider Phlebas first, I still would have been quite lost.
 At the time, I enjoyed the deep dive into the universe, piecing together this jigsaw of a universe as I went along.
 Having read the whole series, I think that this is perhaps what he intended: learning a little bit more about the Culture and the universe they're set in with each passing book.